TomeuRamis/GroupChatReader/README.md

 # GroupChatReader
-This simple project allows to read "expor chat" files from both Telegram and WhatsApp.
+This simple project allows for easy reading and data collection from "export files" from both Telegram and WhatsApp.
-The Lector file reads a TXT file, obtained from de "export chat" option.
+The Lector file reads a TXT file, obtained from de "export chat" option in WhatsApp.
-LectorTelegram allows the same thing, but with a JSON export file.
+LectorTelegram allows the same thing, but with the JSON export file from Telegram.